 About the process

-Proponents with innovative proposals that meet the criteria outlined in the Unsolicited Proposals Guide (PDF, 777.2 KB) are encouraged to approach the NSW Government directly.
+Proponents with innovative proposals that meet the criteria outlined in the Unsolicited Proposals Guide for Submission and Assessment (PDF, 796.16 KB) are encouraged to approach the NSW Government directly.

 The Guide covers:

 - key criteria including uniqueness, value for money and alignment with whole of government objectives

 - the four-stage assessment process